Going low tech

 Next web browser: w3m?

 I think my next step is to browse the Internet with w3m.
-Frankly, though it definitely has a learning curves, the keystrokes are not so hard to remember.
+Frankly, though it definitely has a learning curve, the keystrokes are not so hard to remember.
 Images are not displayed until I decide to explicitly display them, there is no JavaScript.
 Awesome.
 I use it from time to time to read articles online.

 In the same idea, I read about the Gemini protocol and its goal to go back to a more lean and simpler web.
 Very interesting.